 Getting to the Rainbow Trailhead

-Driving to the Rainbow Falls TrailheadPublic Transit to the TrailheadRainbow Lake is well within walking and biking distance from Whistler Village.
+Driving to the Rainbow Falls TrailheadPublic Transit to the TrailheadRainbow Lake is well within walking and biking distance from Whistler Village, though biking is not feasible in the winter due to snow on the Valley Trail.
 It takes about an hour to walk from Whistler Village to the trailhead or about 20 minutes by bike.
 To walk or bike to the trailhead you take the Valley Trail from Whistler Village down to the end of Lorimer Road then continue of the Valley Trail to Rainbow Park.
 From there it is just a 10 minute walk away along Alta Lake Road.
 Taking a bus to the trailhead is not a great option as no buses go very close.
 You can take a bus from the Village down to Whistler Cay, near the end of Lorimer Road, then start walking along the Valley Trail, but it only saves you about 30 minutes walking.
 Driving directions to trailhead: Zero your odometer at Village Gate Boulevard(in Whistler Village), drive north on Highway 99.
 At 3.9km turn left onto Alpine Way, then at the next stop sign turn left onto Rainbow Drive.
 Continue straight until at 7.3km you will see the trailhead sign, "Rainbow Trail" on your right, half buried in snow most of the winter.
 There is room for several cars to park, but be careful if the parking area is packed with snow, you may be able to get in, but not be able to get out easily.
 Keep that in mind and park in a way that allows you to get out easily.
 Hike up the Rainbow Trail and to reach Rainbow Falls, bear right at the two obvious forks in the trail.
 Signs do not indicate where the falls are, but there are several orange trail markers on the trees on the way.
 Rainbow Falls are found before the water treatment building and the beautiful bridge over the river is just after the treatment building.

 Rainbow Falls Directions Map v3